Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 IO operators usually need to read or write the non`public` data members.
 As a consequence, IO operators usually must be declared as friends.

 We define the arithmetic and relational operators as nonmember functions in order to allow conversions for either the left- or right-hand operand.
 These operators shouldn't need to change the state of either operand, so the parameters are ordinarily references to `const`.

+## Differentiating Prefix and Postfix Operators

+Normal overloading cannot distinguish between these operators.
+The prefix and postfix versions use the same symbol.
+They also have the same number and type of operands.